dsc-courses/dsc10-2025-sp/syllabus.md

 There are five quizzes throughout the quarter, administered during your assigned quiz time:

-- Quiz 1: Wednesday, January 22
+- Quiz 1: Wednesday, April 16
-- Quiz 2: Wednesday, February 5
+- Quiz 2: Wednesday, April 23
-- Quiz 3: Wednesday, February 26
+- Quiz 3: Wednesday, May 14
-- Quiz 4: Wednesday, March 5
+- Quiz 4: Wednesday, May 21
-- Quiz 5: Wednesday, March 12
+- Quiz 5: Monday, June 2

 We will count only your three highest quiz scores towards your grade.
 In other words, we will drop your two lowest quiz scores.